Glasgow has a wide range of property assets supporting a diverse range of services. These include:

 In addition to the above City Property Glasgow has played huge role in the Tomorrows Office project generating £4.2 million for 112 Ingram Street and on course for £5.65 for George Street Complex.
 This funding enabled the project to go ahead.

-City Property are working closely with Development and Regeneration Services (DRS) within Glasgow City Council to achieve the disposal of 20 sites, in the year 2015/16, to Registered Social Landlords which will contribute to the Council delivering 5,000 affordable houses over the next 5 years.
+City Property are working closely with Glasgow City Council to achieve the disposal of 20 sites, in the year 2015/16, to Registered Social Landlords which will contribute to the Council delivering 5,000 affordable houses over the next 5 years.
 Additional sites will be identified for the remaining years.

-In addition City Property is working in partnership with DRS on an accelerated Programme for releasing residential sites for both private and social housing in Castlemilk, Drumchapel and Easterhouse areas.
+In addition City Property is working in partnership with the council on an accelerated Programme for releasing residential sites for both private and social housing in Castlemilk, Drumchapel and Easterhouse areas.

 Property governance within the council is presently under review and we are moving towards a corporate landlord model with a much more centralised approach to the management of property across the council family.